ambanum/social-networks-graph-generator/explanation.md

 By default, we have chosen an algorithm that is not available in `networkx` but in an library.
 It is based on the "Leuven method".
 This method is particularly efficient for large networks.

+## Enriching an existing graph

+Using the `input_graph_json_path` command of `graphgenerator`, you can enrich an existing graph (json output of the `graphgenerator`).
+It will then use the parameters used to create the input graph to enrich it.

+Existing graph must have been created in the last 7 days, otherwise the command won't work as only Retwwets from the last 7 days can be collected.

 #Outputs

 ## JSON